lufei0724/payslip/README.md

 ## Assumptions && trade-offs
   - Assumptions
-     - The application needs to be run from command line from anywhere on user's system
+     - The application can be run from command line from anywhere by GenerateMonthlyPayslip command on user's system
      - The employee name must be entered
      - The annual salary must be entered and must not be negative
      - The gross monthly income and monthly income tax are rounding to 2 decimal places if necessary